docutils/docutils/docutils/docs/user/rst/cheatsheet.rst

-topic             ``.. topic:: Title``; like a mini section sidebar           ``.. sidebar:: Title``; like a mini parallel document parsed-literal    A literal block with parsed inline markup rubric            ``.. rubric:: Informal Heading`` epigraph          Block quote with class="epigraph" highlights        Block quote with class="highlights" pull-quote        Block quote with class="pull-quote" compound          Compound paragraphs [0.3.6] container         Generic block-level container element [0.3.10] table             Create a titled table [0.3.1] list-table        Create a table from a uniform two-level bullet list [0.3.8] csv-table         Create a table from CSV data [0.3.4] contents          Generate a table of contents sectnum           Automatically number sections, subsections, etc. header, footer    Create document decorations [0.3.8] target-notes      Create an explicit footnote for each external target math              Mathematical notation (input in LaTeX format) meta              Document metadata include           Read an external reST file as if it were inline raw               Non-reST data passed untouched to the Writer replace           Replacement text for substitution definitions unicode           Unicode character code conversion for substitution defs date              Generates today's date; for substitution defs class             Set a "class" attribute on the next element role              Create a custom interpreted text role [0.3.2] default-role      Set the default interpreted text role [0.3.10] title             Set the metadata document title [0.3.10]
+topic             ``.. topic:: Title``; like a mini section sidebar           ``.. sidebar:: Title``; like a mini parallel document parsed-literal    A literal block with parsed inline markup code              Literal block for code with optional syntax highlighting math              Mathematical notation (input in LaTeX format) rubric            ``.. rubric:: Informal Heading`` epigraph          Block quote with class="epigraph" highlights        Block quote with class="highlights" pull-quote        Block quote with class="pull-quote" compound          Compound paragraphs container         Generic block-level container element table             Create a titled table list-table        Create a table from a uniform two-level bullet list csv-table         Create a table from CSV data contents          Generate a table of contents sectnum           Automatically number sections, subsections, etc. header, footer    Create document decorations target-notes      Create an explicit footnote for each external target replace           Replacement text for substitution definitions unicode           Unicode character code conversion for substitution defs date              Generates today's date; for substitution defs include           Read an external reST file as if it were inline raw               Non-reST data passed untouched to the Writer class             Set a "class" attribute on the next element role              Create a custom interpreted text role default-role      Set the default interpreted text role meta              Document metadata title             Set the metadata document title
 ================  ============================================================

 Interpreted Text Role Quick Reference